 My background is in art history and graphic design but in 2005 I fell in love with the art of letterpress printing and purchased an antique Vandercook Letterpress.
-I took a small collection of my card designs to a trade show and turned my love into a small business.
-Many of my illustrations are inspired by my fondness of animals and nature and I lean towards simple, delicate, typographical designs.
+I took a small collection of my cheerful and cheeky card designs to a trade show and turned my love into a small business.

 What Exactly is Letterpress Printing?

 Letterpress printing is the oldest form of printing.
 It is a very attractive, hands-on printing method that makes an impression in the cardstock you can see and feel.
 I mix all my ink by hand and I print on 100% cotton paper, which enhances the tactile quality of the letterpress printing method.
 Each sheet of paper is individually hand-fed into the press, printing one ink color at a time.
 It is a labor-intensive printing technique and can be a slow process.
 I currently practice this labor of love on my 1948 Vandercook Letterpress that was originally owned by the Los Angeles Newspaper Group.